MARY MOTHER OF JESUS INCLUSIVE CATHOLIC COMMUNITY

 Prayer of Thanksgiving after Communion

-Presider: Holy One, may this Eucharist in which we share Jesus’ healing love today, deepen our oneness with you and with one another in all our tomorrows.
-May we, with the strength of the Spirit, share with one another the bountiful blessings you always give us.
-And may wonder and thanksgiving fill us with knowledge and understanding as we experience the infusion of your love and compassion in us, your sacred people.
-We ask this in the names of Jesus, the Christ, and the Spirit, our Wisdom and Strength.
+Presider: Holy One, may this Eucharist in which we shared Jesus’ healing love today, deepen our oneness with you and with one another in all our tomorrows.
+May wonder and thanksgiving fill us with knowledge and understanding as we experience the infusion of your compassion, forgiveness and peace., ALL: Amen.

 ALL: Caring God, we pray that this Eucharist in which we always share Christ’s healing love deepens our oneness with you and our unity with one another.
 May the wonder and thanksgiving of this blessed meal fill us with a deeper knowledge, understanding and experience of your love and compassion for each one of us.
 Be with us as we continue on our paths and follow in the footsteps of Jesus – bless and strengthen us to be your face to the world.